zuazo/postfixadmin-cookbook/README.md

 * Chef `12` or higher.
 * Ruby `2.2` or higher.

+Only Postfix Admin version `3` or higher is supported by this cookbook.
+For older versions, use cookbook versions `< 3`.

 ## Other Requirements

 On RedHat based platforms, you need to disable or configure SELinux correctly to work with `mysql` cookbook.
 You can use the `selinux::disabled` recipe for that.